Chip Ford's 1974 Catalina 22 Restoration Project

 Two months after my headaches and frustration in Scituate with his product, two months after the problem unit was replaced, I'm now informed that he wants the old booster/amplifier returned or I'm expected to now pay for it!

 But if Joe thought I was going to pay his invoice for a defective booster "immediate" or ever it's obvious that he doesn't know me.
-I can't imagine anyone would even consider complying with this apparent scam.
+I can't imagine anyone would even consider complying with this transparent scam.

 I like Joe's product, when it works.
 Support for his product sucks and worse, this obvious scam disgusts me.